-When it’s time to give your pet a flea bath, choose a shampoo based on ingredients and the age of your pet.
-Keep in mind that these shampoos help deal with an immediate infestation, but are best when followed with a flea prevention product to keep fleas at bay long-term.
+It’s time to tackle the pests with a good flea shampoo, formulated for dogs.
+It’s best to choose a shampoo based on ingredients and the age of your pet.
+Flea treatment should also be conducted in consultation with your veterinarian, as some dogs have sensitivities to active ingredients found in some flea shampoos.
+Keep in mind that these shampoos help deal with an immediate infestation, but are best when followed with a flea prevention product—like monthly topical or chewable treatments—to keep fleas at bay long-term.

 Kills fleas, eggs, and larvae